netobserv/network-observability-operator/README.md

 Alternatively, you can [grab and edit](./config/samples/flows_v1alpha1_flowcollector.yaml) this config before installing it.

-> Note: if you are not using [OVN-Kubernetes](https://github.com/ovn-org/ovn-kubernetes/) CNI, we recommend using `ebpf` as `spec.agent`, rather than `ipfix` (unless you know what you do).
-NetObserv will automatically configure OVN-Kubernetes for IPFIX exports, but cannot do such with other CNIs.
+> Note: by default, NetObserv configures [OVN-Kubernetes](https://github.com/ovn-org/ovn-kubernetes/) for IPFIX exports.
+If you are not using OVN-Kubernetes as your CNI, then configure `FlowCollector` to use the eBPF agent instead, unless you have a device such as an OVS in your network that you want to export IPFIX flows.
+To use the eBPF agent, set `spec.agent` to `ebpf`.

 You can still edit the `FlowCollector` after it's installed: the operator will take care about reconciling everything with the updated configuration:

 ```bash
 kubectl edit flowcollector cluster
 ```

+Refer to the [Configuration section](#configuration) of this document.

 #### Install older versions